google/struct2tensor/README.md

 file](examples/prensor_playground.ipynb) to run it in your own Jupyter environment.

-There are two main use cases of this package.
-One is to create a PIP package, useful for creating models.
+There are two main use cases of this repo:

-The other is to create static libraries for tensorflow-serving.
+1. To create a PIP package.
+The PIP package contains plug-ins (OpKernels) to an existing tensorflow installation.
+2. To staticlly link with tensorflow-serving.

 As these processes are independent, one can follow either set of directions below.